jpardike/classes-lab/README.md

 # Hungry for More?

 Choose a class above, and make a factory that generates it.
+What's a factory take a look at today's lesson notes and try to figure it out.
+(After you really understand classes!)